SirVeggie/otm-harjoitustyo/Documentation/Test document.md

 ### Dao

-Automatic testing of the Dao classes is minimal, but there has been a lot of manual testing.
+Automatic testing of the Dao classes is low, but there has been a lot of manual testing.

 ### Test coverage

-Here's an overview of the test coverage:

-image here
+Tests cover quite a lot of basic functionality, but dao classes and integrated testing is low.

 ## System testing